getbubblenow/javicle/README.md

   ],
   "operations": [
     {
+      "operation": "scale",            // name of the operation "creates": "vid2_scaled",        // asset it creates
+      "source": "vid2",                // source asset
+      "width": "1024",                 // width of scaled asset. if omitted and height is present, width will be proportional "height": "768"                  // height of scaled asset. if omitted and width is present, height will be proportional
+    },
+    {
+      "operation": "scale",            // name of the operation "creates": "vid2_big",           // asset it creates
+      "source": "vid2",                // source asset
+      "factor": "2.2"                 // scale factor. if factor is set, width and height are ignored.
+    },
+    {
       "operation": "split",            // name of the operation "creates": "vid1_split_%",       // assets it creates, the '%' will be replaced with a counter "source": "vid1",                // split this source asset